 Established in 2012, the SSA Farm is an Academy-wide sustainability initiative that provides hands-on, experiential learning opportunities for students and allows them to see their food go from seed to plate.
 More than 600 pounds of organic produce is harvested annually from the farm plots on all four campuses and used in our dining halls or sold at the weekly Fox Chapel Farmers Market we host on our Senior School campus from June through October.

 Our food service partner, Metz Culinary Management, is dedicated to using fresh, nutritious, locally sourced foods, including produce from the SSA Farm and meat and dairy products from the PA Preferred program.
 We work to reduce waste through a comprehensive recycling and composting program, teaching students to use color-coded bins for recycling, compost and landfill.
 While strategic menu planning helps to minimize food waste, our partnership with 412 Food Rescue ensures that any excess food helps to fight hunger in our community.
 We also have reduced plastic bottle usage by encouraging the use of reusable water bottles and the installation of water refilling stations on each campus.
+In 2019, the SSA Middle School cafeteria earned the Sustainable Pittsburgh Restaurant Gold designation.

 Facilities & Grounds